WillowKrick/DerpibooruDownloadR/README.md

 #### the default filter is "Everything".

 ### v23.07.18.02
-#### added: record all failed images Object to json file download to loacl disk.
+#### added: record all failed images Object to json file download to local disk.

 ## use